St Augustine Beach Wedding Permit

 St. Johns County Beach Permit

-You need this for any beach ceremony in St. Johns County.
-That includes St. Augustine Beach, Vilano Beach, and Crescent Beach.
+You need a special event permit for any wedding on a St. Johns County managed beach — no matter how many people attend.
+That includes St. Augustine Beach, Vilano Beach, Porpoise Point, and Crescent Beach.
+(The County, not the City, manages these beaches.)

 Application Process

-1. Complete the St. Johns County Special Events application
+1. Complete the St. Johns County beach special event application

 2. Specify your location, date, time, and expected guest count

-4. Receive your permit via email (keep a copy with you on wedding day)
+5. Receive your permit (keep a copy with you on wedding day)

 Important Notes